 Processing of personal data when contacting us

-A third-party service provider responsible for the technical maintenance of the website and our content development partner have access to the mentioned personal data.
+A third-party service provider responsible for the technical maintenance of the website as well as our content development partner have access to the mentioned personal data but do not process it.
 Please see below “Recipients of personal data” for further information.
 No use will be made of your details for commercial purposes, for advertising or for market research.

 Email addresses that you provide when you make an enquiry are used exclusively for correspondence or delivery purposes.